Lipen/discrete-math-course/typst/lec-logic.typ

 #grid(
   columns: 2,
-  column-gutter: 2em,
+  column-gutter: 1.5em,
-  [
+  Block(color: green)[
     *Semantic approach:*
+    - Assign truth values to variables
+    - Evaluate formula under each interpretation
-    - Check all $2^n$ interpretations
+    - Check all $2^n$ rows of truth table
-    - Exponential in number of variables
-    - "Brute force" verification
-    - Answers: "_Is_ this true?"
+    - Answers: "Is $phi$ true everywhere?"
   ],
-  [
+  Block(color: purple)[
     *Syntactic approach:*
+    - Start from axioms or premises
     - Apply inference rules step-by-step
-    - Polynomial-sized proofs (sometimes)
-    - "Reasoned" derivation
+    - Build a derivation (proof)
-    - Answers: "_Why_ is this true?"
+    - Answers: "Can we derive $phi$?"
   ],
 )

 #Block(color: yellow)[
-  *Central question:* Can syntactic proofs capture exactly the semantic truths?

-  If $models phi$ (semantically valid), can we always _prove_ $phi$ syntactically?
+  *The key shift:*
+  A proof system derives formulas _without mentioning truth_.
+  It manipulates symbols according to rules --- a purely mechanical process.
 ]

 == What is a Proof System?

-#Block[
+#Block(color: blue)[
-  A _proof system_ is a formal method for deriving conclusions from premises using explicit rules.
+  A _proof system_ is a precise, formal game with strict rules.

-  But what exactly are the components?
+  Think of it as a machine: you feed in some formulas (premises), turn the crank (apply rules), and out comes a conclusion.
+  The machine doesn't "understand" the formulas --- it just manipulates symbols according to patterns.
 ]

 #definition[
-  An _axiom_ is a formula that we accept as true without proof --- a starting point for reasoning.
+  A *proof system* for a logic consists of:
+  + A set of *axioms* --- formulas accepted without justification
+  + A set of *inference rules* --- patterns for deriving new formulas from existing ones ]

+#note[
+  Every step in a proof is _mechanically checkable_.
+  A computer can verify any proof by pattern-matching alone, without understanding what the formulas "mean."
 ]

+== Axioms: Starting Points

 #definition[
-  An _inference rule_ is a pattern that allows us to derive a new formula (the _conclusion_) from one or more existing formulas (the _premises_).
+  An _axiom_ is a formula we accept as true without proof --- a starting point for all derivations.
 ]

+#Block[
+  Different proof systems make different choices about axioms:
+  - *Many axioms:* Hilbert systems have infinitely many axiom _schemas_
+  - *Few axioms:* Some systems minimize axioms for elegance
+  - *No axioms:* Natural deduction needs _no axioms at all_!
+]

+#Block(color: orange)[
+  *The problem with axioms:* We must accept them without justification.
+  Axiom-heavy systems require us to "believe" certain formulas are valid before we can prove anything else.
+]

+== Inference Rules: The Heart of Proof

+#definition[
+  An _inference rule_ specifies a pattern:
+  - *Premises* (above the line): formulas we already have
+  - *Conclusion* (below the line): formula we may derive

+  #align(center)[
+    #grid(
+      columns: 1,
+      align: center,
+      inset: 5pt,
+      [premises],
+      grid.hline(stroke: .8pt),
+      [conclusion],
+    )
+  ]
+]

 #example[
-  The most famous inference rule is _modus ponens_:
+  The most famous inference rule is _modus ponens_: \

-  #align(center)[
+  "If we have $phi$ and we have $phi imply psi$, then we may write down $psi$."

+  #place(top + right, dx: -3cm, dy: -.5em)[
     #grid(
       columns: 1,
       align: left,